Dasync/Dasync/examples/AspNetCoreDocker/README.md

 To run a service query, do `HTTP GET` to:
 `http[s]://{host}:{port}/api/{service-name}/{method-name}?{arg1}={value1}&{arg2}={value2}`

-For example, a query method in the `Users` service is defined in code like this:
+For example, a query method in the `Users` service is defined in the code like this:
 ```csharp
 public interface IUsersService
 {